-If you send a print request to the LaserWriter with lp, psroff, or enscript and do not receive any output, you should use the checklists below to make sure your system is ready for printing.
+If you send a print request to your printer with lp, psroff, or enscript and do not receive any output, you should use the checklists below to make sure your system is ready for printing.
 Use these lists as a supplement to the troubleshooting information in the manufacturer's hardware manual.

-7.1 Hardware Troubleshooting Checklist
+7.1 Troubleshooting in LP